algolia/algoliasearch-client-ruby/README.md

 ## Use the Dockerfile

-If you wish to contribute to the repository but would like to avoid installing the dependencies locally, we provided you with a Docker image.
+If you want to contribute to this project without installing all its dependencies, you can use our Docker image.
 Please check our [dedicated guide](DOCKER_README.MD) to learn more.

 ## 📄 License